ResourceWare/Ril.BlazorSignatureCanvas/README.md

 2. Link the static JavaScript resource.
 Add the following to your Blazor host page (Index.html, _Host.cshtml, or whatever your case may be):
     ```
-    <src="/_content/Ril.BlazorSignatureCanvas/BlazorSignatureCanvas.js"></  script>
+    <script src="/_content/Ril.BlazorSignatureCanvas/BlazorSignatureCanvas.js"></ script>
     ```
-    Note, there are no CSS resources to add.
-This is a purely headless endeavour.

 3. Use the component.
-You'll probably want to capture a reference (<code>@ref</code>) to do anything useful.
+You'll probably want to capture a reference (```@ref```) to do anything useful such as saving a signature.
 A bare-bones example may look like this:
     ```
     <SignatureCanvas
         class="my-special-styling-class"